smitpate07/60SecondPost/README.md

 **The typical manual process:**

 1. Take or select a photo.
-2. Open Instagram (or a scheduling tool)
+2. Open Instagram (or a scheduling tool).
 3. Write a caption from scratch — usually 5–10 minutes of staring at a blank box
 4. Research relevant hashtags — another 3–5 minutes
 5. Upload, preview, and publish